Suhail Basalama

 About Me

-Suhail Basalama is a Ph.D. student in Computer Science at the University of California, Los Angeles, working in the VLSI Architecture, Synthesis, and Technology (VAST) Lab.
-His research focuses on hardware acceleration for machine learning, custom and domain-specific computing, and high-level synthesis.
-He has developed novel methodologies, compilers, and frameworks for optimizing systolic arrays, spacial accelerators, and dataflow architectures.
+Suhail Basalama has a Ph.D. in Computer Science from the University of California, Los Angeles, working in the VLSI Architecture, Synthesis, and Technology (VAST) Lab.
+His research focuses on automating the translation of AI models into dataflow and systolic hardware accelerators using design-space exploration (DSE) and compiler techniques.
+He has developed novel methodologies, compilers, and frameworks for optimizing systolic arrays, spatial accelerators, and dataflow architectures.

 Download CV